-Smart manufacturers are always looking for ways to decrease operating expenses, increase overall efficiency, reduce downtime, and maximize production.
+Smart, or intelligent, manufacturers are central to the industrial IoT world and always looking for ways to decrease operating expenses, increase overall efficiency, reduce downtime, and maximize production.

 To this end, more and more manufacturers are investing in intelligent manufacturing technology that enables them to create highly adaptive, efficient, and responsive production systems that enhance output and improve product quality while minimizing waste.